Important COVID-19 Information

 Helen Hills Hills Chapel Sanctuary

-Located in the chapel’s lower level, Bodman Lounge provides the comforts of home.
-It has couches, Wi-fi, a library of religious texts and an adjacent full kitchen.
-We encourage informal use of the space without a reservation, but students and groups can reserve the space for events.
+Located in the chapel’s lower level, Bodman Lounge has couches, Wi-fi, a library of religious texts and a Zoom Room system.
+We encourage informal use of the space without a reservation, but students, faculty, and staff can reserve the space for events.
+The space accommodates 25 people, and can be accessed by a flight of stairs or the elevator at the rear of the building.
+Bodman is a true interfaith space and there are representations, including a library, of varied religions, spiritual and wisdom traditions.

-The Blue Room is a quiet space in the basement of the Chapel for contemplative practice, prayer or meditation.
+The Blue Room is a non-reservable quiet space on the lower level of the Helen Hills Hills Chapel for contemplative practice, prayer or meditation.
 Resources in the Blue Room include religious texts, prayer rugs, meditation pillows, chimes, and candles, and the cardinal directions are marked on the walls.
-The Blue Room is a sacred space: anyone using the space is asked to remove their shoes and only use it for activities that align with the space’s purpose.
+The Blue Room is a sacred space.
+Anyone using the space is asked to remove their shoes and only use it for activities that align with the space’s purpose.
 No food or drink is permitted in this space.
 Groups may use the room, but louder or larger group meetings are asked to please reserve a different space, such as the Bodman Lounge.

 The chapel houses a Hindu prayer space located on the west side of the balcony level of the chapel.
 Equipped with images, incense, and religious texts, it is a place for Hindu worship and prayer.

 Wright Hall Prayer Space

-The Wright Hall prayer space is intended to replace the prayer space in Washburn House while the house is closed for the library renovations.
-Located in Wright 004, it is intended to be a quiet, contemplative space for anyone in the Smith community to pray, reflect or meditate.
-Resources include religious texts and prayer rugs, candles, and the direction of East is marked on the wall.
-This space is meant as a quiet space and group meetings should be held elsewhere.
+The Wright Hall Prayer Space, featured above and to the left, is located in Wright 004 and is a non-reservable quiet, contemplative space for anyone in the Smith community to pray, reflect or meditate.
+Resources include religious texts and prayer rugs, candles, and the cardinal directions are marked on the wall.
+This space is meant as a space of solace and is not intended for group meetings.
+If you would like to use this space, please contact Maureen Raucher or Kim Alston for access.